menghaining/PoC/PublicCMS/publishCMS--PoC.md

 ## Exploit Description
 Suffering from CWE613-Insufficient Session Expiration.
-When user change his password, system would let the user login again.
-However, when admin change user's password, system do not redirect to login page, which lead to the user can still operate until current session timeout.
+When the user changes his password, the system will let the user log in again.
+However, when the admin changes the user's password, the system does not redirect to the login page, which leads to the user still operating until the current session timeout.

 ### PoC
 1. `admin` login